 This object is deprecated and not considered secure.
-For more information, refer to the Deprecated section of the Release Notes.
+For more information, refer to Deprecation.

 Consider using AM's password replay post-authentication plugin class com.sun.identity.authentication.spi.JwtReplayPassword.
 The plugin encrypts the password captured by AM during authentication, and stores it in a session property.
 IG looks up the property, decrypts it, and replays the password.
-Authenticate with credentials from AM.
+For an example, see Get login credentials from AM.